 At Coeur de France, we want you to interact with native French people and gain confidence in your own abilities.
 Shop with the local people, discover new recipes, eat what you want to when you want to, experiment with French cuisine, entertain friends and fellow students.
 Experience real, authentic French living in a winemaking village — just like one of us.

 If you are staying for several weeks or coming with friends or family, renting a car is always a good idea as it makes it much easier to visit our region, but it isn’t absolutely necessary.
 For stays of less than 2 weeks and if you have accommodation in Sancerre, a car is not recommended for individual students.
 If you're staying in school accommodation you're already at the school or within a few minutes walk.
 Transportaiton is also provided for all activities/excursions.
-But if you want one, or maybe just for the weekend, it’s usually possible to find very good rates via the Internet (click on our Links page to visit some sites).
-Sometimes students will partner to rent a car for the weekend.
+But if you want one, search the internet for rental cars in Cosne sur Loire.

 Because nowadays nearly everyone has a mobile (cell) phone, our apartments do not have landline telephones.
 But they DO have free wifi.

 There will be no course on French public (“bank”) holidays.
 The courses will not be made up (except for private lessons) and are not refundable.
-Banks holidays are here.
 Coeur de France is also closed 2 weeks every year for the Christmas holidays (generally around December 20 through January 1).